Before Sumer: Migration, Gods, and Mesopotamian Civilization

-Migration to Mesopotamia: The Birth of Civilization
+Early Migration to Mesopotamia and the Origins of Civilization

 The migration of northern Mesopotamian civilizations to the fertile valley between the Tigris and Euphrates rivers began when the land became habitable and suitable for agriculture.
 This transformation occurred as surface waters receded, leaving deep river channels to accommodate the flow of these great rivers from the Anatolian mountains to their confluence in the Arabian Gulf.
 This migration is believed to have taken place around the sixth millennium BCE.